daviebadger/books/restructuredtext/restructuredtext.rst

 Option Lists
 ^^^^^^^^^^^^

-Option lists are two-column tables, where each row has an option(s) in the first column and a description for that option in the second column which is separated by at least two spaces:
+Option lists are also two-column tables, where each row has an option(s) in the first column and a description for that option in the second column which is separated by at least two spaces:

 .. code:: rst

    -v               Verbose
    -h, --help       Display help message
                     and exit
-   -n number        Provide a number
+   -p number        Provide a port number
    -h, --host=host  Host to connect

-It is possible to use body elements in descriptions, but they must be left-aligned with the previous lines.
-The longer options, the more indentations is needed for the body elements on the next lines:
+It is possible to use body elements in descriptions, but they must be left-aligned with the previous lines:

 .. code:: rst